Nontrivial constitutive laws and unified structures in constrained BF theory: Introduction

 Only the trivially broken phase will be considered, where the internal principal bundle $P_\text{int}$ and the frame bundle $F(M)$ are not intermixed, $P_\text{tot}=P_\text{int}\oplus F(M)$.
+If internal gauge theory and gravity were unified, it is possible that this geometry is different, but the specifics are generally model-dependent.
 This is sufficient to study the interrelation of the $B$-values in the broken phase, and similarly it is conformant to the Coleman-Mandula theorem~\cite{Coleman_Mandula:1967}.
 Generally, this implies that either more or different structure is required for a gauge-gravity unified phase, and there are many approaches to resolve this issue~\cite{Krasnov:2018}.
 In turn, a simple argument is provided for a geometry change in the unified phase, in that the manifold tangent structure is incompatible with the nontrivial observer state in the unified phase when trying to immediately construct spacetime.

 The paper is structured as follows.
 Section~\ref{sec:spacetime_matter} provides a brief review of gauge theory and gravity in terms of principal bundles, and a heuristic argument is made for identifying the gravitational excitation with the hypersurface basis.
 In~\ref{sec:synchronization}, a simple geometric obstruction is described for a nontrivial unified phase, in terms of constructing spacetime as a field of observers.
 The remainder considers the structure of BF theory.
 Section~\ref{sec:BF_theory} provides the basic structure how the BF theory sectors separate.
 Spontaneous breaking into the constitutive law is considered in section~\ref{sec:duality}.
 Finally, section~\ref{sec:constitutive_laws} introduces the constitutive diagram, and provides an example of introducing a nontrivial tetrad structure to Plebanski theory.